 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company is exposed to credit risk on its cash, short-term investments, receivables and deposits.
-The majority of cash and short-term investments is deposited in bank accounts at a major bank in Canada for which there is low credit risk.
+The majority of cash and short-term investments is deposited in bank accounts at major banks in Canada for which there is low credit risk.
 As most of the Company's cash and cash equivalents are held by one bank there is a concentration of credit risk.
 This risk is managed by using a major bank that is a high credit quality financial institution as determined by rating agencies.

 The Company is also exposed to credit risk with respect to receivables and deposits.
 To reduce credit risk, the Company regularly reviews the collectability of its amounts receivable and establishes an allowance based on its best estimate of potentially uncollectible amounts.
-The Company's receivable from Alpha Copper is past due at June 30, 2023.
-The Company is pursuing collection of this obligation, which is payable in common shares of Alpha and thus credit risk is reduced.
-The Company historically has not had difficulty collecting its amounts receivable and has no provision for credit loss recorded at either June 30, 2023, or December 31, 2022.
+The Company historically has not had difficulty collecting its amounts receivable and has no provision for credit loss recorded at either September 30, 2023, or December 31, 2022.
 The Company's deposits are with the government or financial institutions for reclamation and with a related party for which credit risk is assessed as low.